-The Importance of a Medical Detox
+The Importance of a Residential Detox

 It is understandable why someone seeking treatment for alcohol dependence may be anxious about the detox and withdrawal phase of recovery.
 In fact, fear of alcohol detox can be a significant barrier to getting needed help for overcoming an alcohol use disorder.
-However, by seeking detox services through a medically supervised program, the individual can rest assured that they will be closely monitored throughout the process.
+However, by seeking detox services through a supervised program, the individual can rest assured that they will be closely monitored throughout the process.

-Because the detox process can include psychological symptoms in addition to the physical symptoms, the trained medical detox specialists can also provide emotional support.
+Because the detox process can include psychological symptoms in addition to the physical symptoms, the trained detox specialists can also provide emotional support.
 This is essential during detox, as many may be tempted to give up and return to drinking just to avoid the emotional discomforts of withdrawal.
 Having this psychological support helps ensure that the individual safely segues into treatment.

 What to Expect in Alcohol Detox